codechristopher1/RealEstate_Project/README.md

 """
 ### Features
-- niche.py: Handles scraping neighborhood-related data 'from' the provided niche URL.
+- niche.py: Handles scraping neighborhood-related data from the provided niche URL.
-- Redfin.py:
+- Redfin.py: Handles scraping market data from the provided niche URL
-- GoogleClient.py: Manages interactions 'with' Google Sheets.
+- GoogleClient.py: Manages interactions with Google Sheets.
-- main.py: Responsible 'for' the execution 'and' control of the entire program.
+- main.py: Responsible 'for' the execution and control of the entire program.

 ### Requirements
 - **Python 3.10+**